openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_frontend.rst

 BHT is implemented as a memory which is composed of **BHTDepth configuration parameter** entries.
 The lower address bits of the virtual address point to the memory entry.

-When a branch instruction is resolved by the EX_STAGE module, the relative information is stored in the Branch History Table.
+When a branch instruction is resolved by the EX_STAGE module, the branch PC and the taken (or not taken) status information is stored in the Branch History Table.

-The information is stored in a **BHTDepth configuration parameter** entry table.

 ..
 TO_BE_COMPLETED: Specify the behaviour when BHT is saturated